Kanangnut/top-th-youtubers-2024/README.md

 What ROI do we expect if we take this course of action?

-1. Setting up a collaboration deal with WorkpointOfficial would make the client a net profit of ฿400,000 per video
+1. Setting up a collaboration deal with WorkpointOfficial would make the client a net profit of ฿400,000 per video.
-2. An influencer marketing contract with GMM GRAMMY OFFICIAL can see the client generate a net profit of ฿1,450,000
+2. An influencer marketing contract with GMM GRAMMY OFFICIAL can see the client generate a net profit of ฿1,450,000.
 3. If we go with a influencer marketing campaign with ช่อง one31, this could generate the client approximately ฿70,000 per video.
 If we advance with an product placement campaign deal instead, this would make the client a one-off net profit of ฿150,000.
-4. WorkpointOfficial could profit the client ฿400,000 per video too (which is worth considering)
+4. WorkpointOfficial could profit the client ฿400,000 per video too (which is worth considering).

 ### Action plan